Kitchen

 We earn a commission if you make a purchase at no additional cost to you.

 Another excellent option that receives almost all positive reviews is Green Gobbler.
-Green Gobbler is an enzymatic cleaner that works by creating a chemical reaction where the cleaning product breaks down clogs into manageable bits.
-This process takes longer than other options on this list, but it’s also safer for your pipes.
+Green Gobbler is a cleaner that uses enzymes to break down clogs into smaller pieces.
+This process takes longer than other options, but it’s safer for your pipes.

-If you have an older septic system and want a cleaner that won’t hurt it, you should consider using Bio-Clean Drain Septic Bacteria.
-This option is slightly pricier than most other options on this list, but it’s also the best for protecting your septic tank.
-It’s a concoction that doesn’t target inorganic or nonorganic materials, meaning that your pipes are safe.
+If you have an older septic system and want a cleaner that won’t hurt it, consider using Bio-Clean Drain Septic Bacteria.
+This option is slightly pricier than most other options, but it’s also the best for protecting your septic tank.
+It’s a concoction that doesn’t target inorganic or nonorganic materials, meaning your pipes are safe.

 It only goes after hair, soap scum, food particles, and other organic materials.
 This product comes in powder form and may take several treatments over several days to completely fix your clogged sink.